RazorChat: Data Processing Addendum

 5. Subprocessors

-The Controller authorizes the Processor to engage the following Subprocessors to Process Personal Data on behalf of the Controller:
+The Controller authorizes the Processor to engage the following Subprocessors (GDPR Article 28(2); SCC Annex III) to Process Personal Data on behalf of the Controller:

 Pusher Limited: Real-time communications platform based in the UK.